orgrim/pg_back/README.md

 respecting single and double quoted values.
 Even if some operation fails, the post backup hook is executed when present.

+All the files procuded by a run of pg_back can be encrypted using age (<https://age-encryption.org/> an easy to use tool that does authenticated encryption of files).
+To keep things simple, encryption is done using a passphrase.
+To encrypt files, use the `--encrypt` option along with the `--cipher-pass` option or `PGBK_PASSPHRASE` environment variable to specify the passphrase.
+When `encrypt` is set to true in the configuration file, the `--no-encrypt` option allows to disable encryption on the command line.

+Encrypted files can be decrypted with the correct passphrase and the `--decrypt` option.
+When `--decrypt` is present on the command line, dumps are not performed, instead files are decrypted.
+Files can also be decrypted with the `age` tool, independently.
+Decryption of multiple files can be parallelized with the `-j` option.

 ## Managing the configuration file

 The previous v1 configuration files are not compatible with pg_back v2.